-- 10 or more Health Center Program requirement conditions. - 3 or more unresolved conditions related to Health Center Program requirements in the 60day phase of Progressive Action carried over into the new project period. - 1 or more unresolved conditions related to Health Center Program requirements in the 30day phase of Progressive Action carried over into the new project period.
+- 10 or more Health Center Program requirement conditions. - 3 or more unresolved conditions related to Health Center Program requirements in the 60day phase of Progressive Action carried over into the new project period.

 23 See PAL: 2014-08 Health Center Program Requirements Oversight for more information on progressive action.
 24 New applicants: Conditions related to Health Center Program requirements to be placed on the award based on information included in this application and review of Additional Review Information.